DesignSafe-CI/DS_Use_Case_template/docs/mosqueda/usecase.md

 **Wendy Miao, Zane Schemmer, Enrique Simbort, Gilberto Mosqueda, University of California, San Diego**

 Jupyter Notebooks can provide fully integrated workflows of experiments from documentation of experimental design through analysis and publishing of data using the DesignSafe cyberinfrastructure.
-A serires of Notebooks are being developed to demonstrate their use in the experimental workflow including recent testing of a reconfigurable, modular test bed building planned for testing on the NHERI@UC San Diego Experimental Facility.
+A serires of Notebooks are being developed to demonstrate their use in the experimental workflow including notebooks showing how to view and anayzed past published data and data from recent testing of a reconfigurable, modular test bed building planned for testing on the NHERI@UC San Diego Experimental Facility.
 The Python-based code is being implemented in a modular fashion so that components can be used as desired in other experiments and is transferable to other experimental facilities.
-The Notebook can be used to evaluate shake table performance as well as dynamic properties of the structure.
-A key functionality is to increase the integration and collaboration between researchers at local or remote sites to view and analyze the experimental data during and after testing including once the data is published.
-Additional Notebooks are available using for viewing data from past shake table experiments including NEES and NHERI funded experiments.
+In the examples provided, the Notebook can be used to evaluate shake table performance as well as dynamic properties of the structure.
+A key functionality is to increase the integration and collaboration between researchers at local or remote sites to view and analyze the experimental data during and after testing including after the data is published.
+Examples are provides for viewing data from past shake table experiments including NEES and more current NHERI data repositories.

-## HYBRID SHAKE TABLE FORMULATION

 ### Citation and Licensing